-How many time have you told a group of people who you don’t yet know “one fun fact about yourself?”
-At this point in my career, I practically have my Name/Title/Fun Fact on auto-answer.
-But, a good icebreaker doesn’t have to illicit a roomful of eye rolls.
-Done well, they are a great way to kickstart meeting participant engagement.
+How many times can you open a conference call with “one fun fact about yourself?”
+At this point in my career, my Name/Title/Fun Fact is on auto-repeat.
+However, a good icebreaker doesn’t have to illicit a roomful of eye rolls.
+Instead, icebreakers can be a great way to warm up the room, increase meeting participation and engagement.

-Many conference calls are made up of people who aren’t familiar with each other.
+A lot of conference calls are made up of people who aren’t familiar with each other.
 Attendees could be new acquaintances or even complete strangers.
 Therefore, beyond getting to know new colleagues or clients, an icebreaker can serve a few additional purposes.
-Sharing a few details about who you are creates camaraderie and can dissolve nervousness or social anxiety.
-It also sets the tone of the meetings as positive and open to sharing.
+Sharing a few details about who you are creates camaraderie and can dissolve nervousness and meeting anxiety.
+It also sets the tone of the meeting as positive and open to sharing.
 And ultimately, just like warming up for exercise, an icebreaker gets the creative juices flowing.

 As the conference call host, get creative with the type of icebreaker you want to use.
-Shift your imagination into high gear and create a list of icebreakers that will work best for your group of attendees.
+Shift your imagination into high gear and create a list of icebreakers that you can keep on rotation.
+Some types of icebreakers work better with a particular type of meeting: new attendees, conference calls, online meetings.
+Choose the one that will work best for your group of attendees.
 Here are a couple of conference call icebreakers that I’ve used successfully to introduce and engage colleagues, clients, and new teams.

 Conference Call Icebreaker Ideas

-Go beyond participants introducing themselves and sharing a personal fun fact.
-Add new and intriguing questions.
-This adds a deeper level of personalization and potentially even a bit of humor depending on the answers given.
+Go beyond participant introductions and the sharing of a personal fun fact.
+Add new and intriguing questions that add a deeper level of personalization, and potentially even a bit of humor depending on the answers given.
 It’s interesting to see how similar or not alike people in the group are.
 Try asking one of these questions to spark the conversation.

 - What was your first job?